gvazdas/svencoop/README.md

 ## Adding your own music

 Add more entries to the array "music_filepaths" inside loadingmusic.as.
 Music files can be located either in svencoop or svencoop_addon.
+The latter is recommended for custom sounds.

 # Custom votes